gisliany/lii-system-ft/README.md

 ### Installing SHARPE and choosing the approach

-Firstly, you need to get SHARPE Tool and make a copy of its folder in your disk C.
+Firstly, you need to get SHARPE Tool and make a copy of its folder in your C: disk.

 There are two ways to reproduce the results of the evaluation method for the Smart Grids: